mrmurkur/zabbix_host_updater/README.md

-Adds host name data taken from another monitoring system to the Zabbix database.
+Adds "host" and "name" data taken from Netris monitoring system to the Zabbix database.